 (c) General.
-In most instances samples collected in magnitude of the residue and nature of the residue (metabolism) studies are stored for a period of time prior to their analysis.
+(1) In most instances samples collected in magnitude of the residue and nature of the residue (metabolism) studies are stored for a period of time prior to their analysis.
 During this storage period residues of the pesticide and/or its metabolites may be lost by processes such as volatilization or reaction with enzymes.
-Therefore, in order to be certain that the nature and level of residues that were present on samples at the time of their collection are the same at the time of analysis, controlled studies are needed to assess the effect sample storage has on the residues of concern (total toxic residue).
-In other words, registrants need to show that pesticide residues are stable during storage of analytical samples or show the degree to which residues are lost in that time.
+Therefore, in order to be certain that the nature and level of residues that were present on samples at the time of their collection are the same at the time of analysis, controlled studies are needed to assess the effect sample storage has on the TTR.
+In other words, registrants need to show that pesticide residues are stable during storage of analytical samples or show the degree to which residues are lost during that period.

-The term "storage stability" in this document does not address (1) manufacturing use product or end use product storage stability data required under the product chemistry subpart of 40 CFR 158 or (2) the storage of food commodities under typical commercial conditions, e.g., during the storage and transport of produce prior to its reaching the consumer.
+(2) The term "storage stability" in this document does not address manufacturing use product or end use product storage stability data required under the product chemistry subpart of 40 CFR part 158 or the storage of food commodities under typical commercial conditions, e.g. during the storage and transport of produce prior to its reaching the consumer.
 Studies addressing the latter are examples of "reduction of the residue" or "anticipated residue" studies that are occasionally required to obtain a more realistic estimate of residues in food at the time of consumption.
 The purpose of the present document is to address storage of analytical samples, in most cases under frozen conditions.
-For this reason a better name for the study might be that proposed by FAO (Food and Agriculture Organization of the United Nations): "Stability of Pesticide Residues in Stored Analytical Samples" (see reference in paragraph (h)(2)).
+For this reason a better name for the study might be that proposed by the Food and Agriculture Organization of the United Nations (FAO)-Stability of Pesticide Residues in Stored Analytical Samples (see paragraph (h)(4) of this guideline).

-Storage stability data will be required in conjunction with most magnitude of the residue studies, e.g., crop field trials, processing studies, livestock feeding studies.
-The Agency will make the following exception: Unless a pesticide/residue of concern is otherwise known to be volatile or labile, storage stability data will not be needed for samples stored frozen for <30 days.
-The judgment as to what constitutes "volatile or labile" will be based on information such as basic physical properties and the results of metabolism studies.
+(3) Storage stability data will be required in conjunction with most magnitude-of-the-residue studies, e.g. crop field trials, processing studies, or livestock feeding studies.
+The Agency will make the following exception: Unless a pesticide/residue of concern is otherwise known to be volatile or labile, storage stability data will not be needed for samples stored frozen for less than 30 days.
+The judgment as to what constitutes volatile or labile will be based on information such as basic physical properties and the results of metabolism studies.

-Storage stability requirements for nature of the residue or metabolism studies are discussed in section (e) of this document.
+(4) Storage stability requirements for nature of the residue or metabolism studies are discussed in paragraph (e) of this guideline.

-(1) Need for concurrent studies.
-Ideally, storage stability data should be obtained as part of a magnitude of the residue study, not independent from it.
-Placing samples with known residue levels into storage along with the treated commodity samples represents quality assurance similar to, for example, verifying the identity of test material.
+(5) Other considerations-(i) Need for concurrent studies.
+(A) It is preferable that storage stability data be obtained as part of a magnitudeof-the-residue study, not independent from it.
+Placing samples with known residue levels into storage along with the treated commodity samples represents quality assurance similar to verifying the identity of test material.
 If the treated samples were subjected to erratic storage conditions due to loss of electrical power, the samples with known residue levels could be used as a direct measure of any effects that temperature fluctuations might have on residues.
 Thus, use of concurrent storage stability samples represents simple good laboratory practice.